-MSP12 Nautical publications service
+MSP12 Nautical publications service [IHO]

 4.12.1 Definition

 The aim of the nautical publication service is to promote navigation awareness and safe navigation of ships.
 The nature of waterways described by any given nautical publication changes regularly, and a mariner navigating by use of an old or uncorrected publication is courting disaster.
 Nautical publications include: